 \subsection{Contextual Bandits}

 The literature on contextual bandits studies adaptive data collection and sequential decision-making (see \citealt{bubeck2012regret} for a complete bibliography).
 Many papers in this area consider linear reward in the covariates (see, e.g., \citealt{li2010contextual}).
-Among them, the sparsity structure of the contextual/covariate space has been studied by \citet{carpentier2012bandit,deshpande2012linear,abbasi2012online,gilton2017sparse,ren2020dynamic}.
+Among them, the sparsity structure of the contextual/covariate space has been studied by \citet{carpentier2012bandit,deshpande2012linear,abbasi2012online,gilton2017sparse}.
 To our knowledge, \citet{bastani2020online} are the first to use the LASSO estimator to identify the sparsity.
-The proposed ``LASSO bandit'' algorithm obtains regret $O((d^*_x)^2 (\log T +\log d_x)^2)$, which almost only depends on the effective dimension $d_x^{*}$, compared with the regret bound $O(d_x^3 \log T)$ of linear bandits without sparsity \citep{goldenshluger2013linear}.
+Under so-called margin conditions, they propose the ``LASSO bandit'' algorithm, which obtains the regret $O((d^*_x)^2 (\log T +\log d_x)^2)$ almost only dependent on the effective dimension $d_x^{*}$, compared with the regret bound $O(d_x^3 \log T)$ of linear bandits without sparsity \citep{goldenshluger2013linear}.
 So the performance improves significantly if $d_x^*\ll d_x$.
-After that, \citet{kim2019doubly,wang2018minimax} improve the regret by adopting doubly-robust and minimax concave penalized techniques.
-Recently, \cite{oh2020sparsity} propose an algorithm solving the issue that the sparsity index $d_x^*$ is not available in practice, which is required as prior knowledge in existing algorithms for sparse linear bandits.
+After that, \citet{wang2018minimax} improves the regret to $O((d^*_x)^2 (\log d_x +d^*_x) \log T)$ by adopting minimax concave penalized technique.
+Additionally, when no margin condition exists, \citet{kim2019doubly,ren2020dynamic} develop LASSO estimator based algorithms achieving the regret $\tilde{O}(d^*_x \sqrt{ T})$ and $\tilde{O}(\sqrt{d^*_x T})$.
+Recently, \cite{oh2020sparsity} propose an algorithm solving the issue that the sparsity index $d_x^*$ is not available in practice.
 However, these methods are not applicable to the nonparametric setting that we consider in this paper.
 On one hand, there is no variable selection algorithm that is as powerful as LASSO in nonparametric settings.
 On the other hand, variable selection is particularly important for nonparametric online learning because the regret grows exponentially in the covariates dimension $d_x$.
 As a result, efficient nonparametric variable selection is both challenging and important.
-In this paper, we design new variable selection algorithms with a nonparametric setup and theoretically prove that the dependence of the regret on $d_x$ can be reduced to $d_x^*$ for online learning.
+In this paper, we design new algorithms with a nonparametric setup and theoretically prove that the dependence of the regret on $d_x$ can be reduced to $d_x^*$ for online learning.